-The Council's statutory officers are the Chief Executive (as the 'Head of Paid Service'), the Deputy Chief Executive (as the 'Section 151 Officer') and the Monitoring Officer.
-All three officers are members of the General Management Team (GMT) and have the authority to place reports in front of an appropriate member body where an aspect of concern and within their statutory remit comes to their attention.
+The Council's statutory officers are the Chief Executive (as the 'Head of Paid Service'); the Deputy Chief Executive (as the 'Section 151 Officer'); and the Director of Legal and Democratic Services (as the 'Monitoring Officer').
+All three officers are part of the General Management Team (GMT) and have the authority to place reports in front of an appropriate member body where an aspect of concern and within their statutory remit comes to their attention.

-In particular, they are responsible for ensuring that the Council acts within the law and in accordance with established policies and procedures.
+In particular, these officers are responsible for ensuring that the Council acts within the law and in accordance with established policies and procedures.
 The Section 151 Officer is specifically responsible for the proper discharge of financial arrangements and must advise the Council where any proposal might be unlawful or where expenditure is likely to exceed resources.

-Regular discussions are held at weekly meetings of the General Management Team (GMT) about issues where governance is of concern and periodically a specific discussion takes place to identify areas of concern on the horizon, whether these may arise from such as legislative changes, changing service demands, political matters or financial problems, risk assessment that has been undertaken and any changes in the risk environment in which the Council is operating, and matters to be reported to future committees.
+Regular discussions are held at weekly meetings of GMT about issues where governance is of concern and periodically a specific discussion takes place to identify areas of concern on the horizon, whether these may arise from such as legislative changes, changing service demands, political matters or financial problems, risk assessment that has been undertaken and any changes in the risk environment in which the Council is operating, and matters to be reported to future committees.

-The Deputy Chief Executive is the appointed Section 151 Officer and is a key member of GMT.
-Being part of GMT, together with meeting with leading members and attending full Council, Policy and Performance Committee, Finance and Resources Committee and other appropriate committees, as required, ensures that the Section 151 Officer can provide corporate financial advice to the Council at the appropriate level and that financial implications and risks are properly taken into account.
+The Deputy Chief Executive, as the appointed Section 151 Officer, is a key member of GMT.
+Being part of GMT, together with meeting with leading Members and attending full Council, Cabinet and other appropriate committees, as required, ensures that the Section 151 Officer can provide corporate financial advice to the Council at the appropriate level and that financial implications and risks are properly taken into account.

-All reports to decision making committees incorporate a statement on financial implications where appropriate which are subject to review by the Section 151 Officer and the Head of Finance Services.
+All reports to decision making committees incorporate a statement on financial implications where appropriate which are subject to review by the Section 151 Officer and the Head of Finance Services (Deputy Section 151 Officer).
 As such the Council's financial arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2016).

-The Section 151 Officer's responsibilities include ensuring that GMT and senior members are made aware of any financial issues at the earliest opportunity and making sure that these are acted upon as appropriate.
+The Section 151 Officer's responsibilities include ensuring that GMT and senior Members are made aware of any financial issues at the earliest opportunity and making sure that these are acted upon as appropriate.